jjacobhw/Customer-Database/README.md

 bob@test.org	Bob Johnson	45	Burger
 ```

-**Warning‼️-** Avoid using tab characters in customer data as they will interfere with the file format.
+**‼️Warning -** Avoid using tab characters in customer data as they will interfere with the file format.

 ## Example Session